dprakash2101/Client_SDKgeneration_using_openapigenerator/README.md

-# Generation of Client SDK using Open API Generator
+# How to Generate of Client SDK using Open API Generator

 Creating an SDK using the OpenAPI Generator involves several steps.
 OpenAPI Generator is a tool that allows you to generate client libraries, server stubs, and API documentation from an OpenAPI Specification.
 Below is a step-by-step guide for creating an SDK using OpenAPI Generator: